-What Is Cimzia and What Is It Prescribed For?
+What Is Cimzia?
+When Is It Prescribed?

 A member of the Tumor Necrosis Factor-alpha blocker (TNF-alpha blocker) class of immunosuppressant drugs, Cimzia works by binding to TNF-alpha, a natural cell-signaling molecule that attaches to immune cells.
 TNF-alpha blockers prevent TNF-alpha from binding with cells because TNF-alpha can cause inflammation in tissues, which leads to autoimmune diseases.
 By inhibiting it, Cimzia prevents the autoimmune response.

 Cimzia Might Leave Users Vulnerable to Legionnaires’ Disease and Listeriosis

 In September 2011, the FDA issued a Cimzia warning in the form of a Drug Safety Communication stating that Cimzia, along with other TNF-alpha blockers, increases the risk of infection by the bacteria Legionella and Listeria.
 The agency updated the drug’s label information to include a “black box” warning to reflect these developments.
 Black box warnings are the FDA’s most serious alert.
 Because TNF-alpha blockers reduce the immune system’s ability to fight infections, the body is vulnerable to potentially fatal infections by opportunistic organisms that attack multiple organ systems at once.
 Examples include: